alvesvaren/resizer2/README.md

 2. Run the installer

 > The program is also available as a portable .exe file, which can be ran without installation<br><br>
-> However, autostarting is not automatically set up unless you use the installer,<br>
+> However, auto starting is not automatically set up unless you use the installer,<br>
-> and it doesn't allow you to move system windows unless started as administrator
+> and it doesn't allow you to move system windows unless running as administrator

 ## Demo